CEAS Coordinator and Credential User Information

 - Your CEAS credential is solely intended to identify you as an "essential employee" performing essential work for your company.

 - You MUST be traveling for business purposes when "essential travel only" is declared or entering a restricted area where you have a work facility.

 - You should NEVER self-deploy unless pre-planned or instructed to by company authority.

 - Always carry a second form of identification and form of company ID

-- Have your CEAS credential with you at all times when travel or access restrictions are in effect.
+- Have your CEAS credential with you when travel or access restrictions are in effect.
 You should present your CEAS credentials if challenged by law enforcement authorities while traveling or entering a restricted area.
-You should state your purpose as an “essential employee” and the destination or location of the company facility you are traveling to.
+You should state your purpose as an "essential employee" and the destination or location of the company facility you are traveling to.

 - Reported misuse of a CEAS card can result in your company's privileges being suspended.

 - Public Safety personnel ALWAYS have the final authority to grant or deny you permission to travel or access a restricted area.
 Credential holders must heed the lawful orders of public safety personnel regardless of the travel or area access restrictions currently in place.

 The designated Company Coordinator uploads, into the CEAS system, the following information for each essential employee that will receive a CEAS Credential:

 - Headshot Photo